+90 ‭212 639 27 77 info@pollion.net

 3. Approach: Transcreation requires a deep understanding of the culture and the target language.
 Linguistic copywriters work with concepts.
 These may involve words and even design elements.
 Just as the linguistic copywriter uses their knowledge of the target audience to recreate the message, they also use this knowledge on visual elements of the project.

-In order to suit the target market, it may be necessary to recreate images, tables, and other elements.
-With translation, the translator works with the words directly and may offer insight on the visuals; however, their main focus is on the translation process.
+To suit the target market, it may be necessary to recreate images, tables, and other elements.
+With translation, the translator works with the words directly and may offer insight into the visuals; however, their main focus is on the translation process.

 5. More expensive: Writing takes time and research.
 The linguistic copywriter may spend considerable time researching your industry and brand, along with the target market before they begin writing.
 In addition, they’ll share drafts of their content as part of the process.
 As a result, this method tends to cost a bit more, but that’s due to the time and effort involved.